 You can now deploy TencentDB for Redis master and replica nodes in different availability zones (AZs) of the same region.
 Multi-AZ deployed instances have higher availability and better disaster recovery capability than single-AZ deployed instances.

 - Single-AZ deployed instance: Host- and rack-level disaster recovery

 - Multi-AZ deployed instance: Host-, rack-, and AZ-level disaster recovery

-- LB (Load Balancer): a TencentDB for Redis instance in standard architecture or cluster architecture has at least 3 proxies which need to be accessed through LB.
+- LB (Load Balancer): A TencentDB for Redis instance in standard architecture or cluster architecture has at least three proxies which need to be accessed through LB.

 - VIP: A multi-AZ deployed instance has only one VIP.
 You can use this VIP to access all nodes of the instance deployed in the region.
 Master-Replica switches of the instance will not change its VIP.